getify/You-Dont-Know-JS/types & grammar/ch2.md

 To force a number value in `a` to a 32-bit signed integer value, use `a | 0`.
 This works because the `|` bitwise operator only works for 32-bit integer values (meaning it can only pay attention to 32 bits and any other bits will be lost).
 Then, "or'ing" with zero is essentially a no-op bitwise speaking.

-**Note:** Certain special values (which will cover in the next section) such as `NaN` and `Infinity` are not "32-bit safe", in that those values when passed to a bitwise operator will pass through the abstract operation `ToInt32` (see Chapter 4) and come out as simply the `+0` value.
+**Note:** Certain special values (which we will cover in the next section) such as `NaN` and `Infinity` are not "32-bit safe", in that those values when passed to a bitwise operator will pass through the abstract operation `ToInt32` (see Chapter 4) and come out as simply the `+0` value.

 ## Special Values